Miettine/stories-and-tales/battle-of-minds.md

 Seeing the woman defenseless and beaten, Tenzin felt a tinge of compassion.
 He gave up his will to harm the Realized One.
 Tenzin lifted the unconscious woman up in his arms and took her to a safe shelter.

-In the middle of the night, Yangchen awakened.
+In the middle of the night Yangchen awakened.
 She noticed that the young alchemist had caringly wrapped her in a blanket and made a fire to keep her warm.

 **Tenzin**\
 How are you holding up?
 I could see no signs of injuries on your body.